 - Kimberly has begun our Crisis Response Program to assist students who are in crisis within schools, homes or, in our facility.

 Clinical Director: Jordan Freeman, MS Ed, BCBA, LBA

 As the Clinical Director, Jordan provides behavior consultation and parent training services as well as supervision and training through insurance cases.
 He also provides BCBA supervision to the BCBA supervisees as the guidelines of the BACB.
-He also works directly with the Senior Director to provide various trainings and workshops.
+He also works directly with the Associate Director to provide various trainings and workshops.
 He is active in research that is necessary for the development of new programs and trainings within our agency.
-He also assists the Executive Director and Senior Director in various projects, one of which is coursework offered through the agency.
+He also assists the Executive Director and Associate Director in various projects, one of which is coursework offered through the agency.

 - Jordan graduated from SUNY Binghamton with a degree in Psychology with a Concentration in Applied Behavior Analysis.